Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ### Deprecation warnings

-Starting in `v1.10`, you will receive deprecation warnings for dbt code that will become invalid in the future, including:
+Starting in v1.10, you will receive deprecation warnings for dbt code that will become invalid in the future, including:

-- Custom inputs (e.g. unrecognized resource properties, configurations, and top-level keys)
+- Custom inputs (for example, unrecognized resource properties, configurations, and top-level keys)
 - Duplicate YAML keys in the same file
-- Unexpected jinja blocks (e.g. `{% endmacro %}` tags without a corresponding `{% macro %}` tag)
+- Unexpected jinja blocks (for example, `{% endmacro %}` tags without a corresponding `{% macro %}` tag)
 - And more

-We will start raising these warnings in `v1.10`, but making these changes will not be prerequisite to use `v1.10`.
-We know it will take existing users time to migrate their projects, and it is not our goal to break anyone overnight.
-The goal is to enable dbt users to work with more safety, feedback, and confidence going forward.
+dbt will start raising these warnings in version 1.10, but making these changes will not be a prerequisite for using it.
+We at dbt Labs understand that it will take existing users time to migrate their projects, and it is not our goal to disrupt anyone with this update.
+The goal is to enable you and your dbt users to work with more safety, feedback, and confidence going forward.

 What does this mean for you?